hackiftekhar/IQKeyboardManager/README.md

 #### Keyboard Return Key Handling
   If you would like to implement keyboard `Return Key` as `Next` button, then you can use `IQKeyboardReturnKeyHandler`.

-  1) Create an instance variable of `IQKeyboardReturnKeyHandle`r and instantiate it in `viewDidLoad` with ViewController object like this:-
+  1) Create an instance variable of `IQKeyboardReturnKeyHandler` and instantiate it in `viewDidLoad` with ViewController object like this:-

 ```
 @implementation ViewController